fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 After eating from the tree, Adam and Eve became ashamed and deeply regretted their actions.
 They acknowledged their errors and sought mercy, repenting sincerely [7:23].

+    "Our Lord, we have wronged ourselves, and if You do not forgive us and have mercy upon us, we will surely be among the losers."
+    Quran 7:23

 The story of Adam and Eve in the Quran teaches the virtue of repentance and supplication.
 Adam and Eve recognized their errors and prayed for forgiveness.
 This, in turn, earned them Allah’s forgiveness and guidance.

     "Then his Lord chose him and turned to him in forgiveness and guided [him]."
 Quran [20:122]

 </details>